-In summer 2020, the pack consisted of a minimum of three adults, three yearlings, and nine pups.
 In late summer 2020, a satellite-collared yearling male wolf (LAS13M) dispersed from the pack.
 After traveling through northern Lassen and Modoc counties, LAS13M entered Oregon in early October.
+At the end of 2020, the pack was thought to consist of at least five wolves.

 In September 2018, a yearling female from the pack was found dead, and the matter remains under investigation.
+Gray wolves are protected under California Endangered Species Act (CESA).
 CDFW reminds the public that killing a wolf is a potential crime and subject to serious penalties including imprisonment.
 CDFW takes very seriously any threats to this recovering wolf population and fully investigates any possible criminal activity.